wavefrontHQ/integrations/wavefront-python/README.md

   	dataset = wfqueryvl(serverURL, wavefrontAccountToken, startTime, endTime, ts_query_vl, granularity)

   	All the parameters are same as above, except `ts_query_vl`.
 This param is a list of ts() queries which returns a dataset, a list of dataframes corresponding to each query.

+Refer to [Visualizing Metrics with Python](https://docs.wavefront.com/integrations_python.html) to learn how to use Python to visualize metrics in Wavefront.